Video Analysis: The Framing Concept

 To see how that applies in video analysis picture this – a movie camera tracks alongside you as you run.
 The lens frames you so that your head is at the top of the frame and the ground forms the bottom of the frame.
 The two sides of the frame are closely cropped on either side of your body.
 So when you examine the footage frame-by-frame, you have an excellent visual representation of your running and the camera never lies.
 That’s why video analysis is such an important part of training and coaching.
 To make sense of the footage it helps to know how to analyze it.
 The framing concept is part of the video analysis in the Pose Method.

 In running ads they often use the worst images of runners committing the worst running technique errors, here’s a good example of one shot with 3 technique errors that are easy to identify: heel strike, straight knee and late pull.

 The Framing Concept

-The first thing to understand is that any time any part of your body leaves the frame of the picture, you’ve done something wrong.
+The first thing to understand is that any time any part of your body leaves the frame of the picture, you’ve committed a technique error.
 For example, if the ‘swing’ foot (the one that is in the air) moves out of the frame to the back (behind you), then what happened is that it remained on the ground too long, rather than being pulled up immediately under the hip joint.
 While that foot was stuck to the ground, the body moved on past it, resulting in a foot trailing the body.
 Now the trailing foot is engaged in a game of catch-up, requiring other muscles to come to the rescue and bring the foot forward.
 This increases the energy expenditure and results in increased fatigue and sometimes injuries.